ArnaudDarre/portfolio/_projects/applied-blockchain.md

 {% include components/project-cover.html %}

-{% include components/project-body.html
-  body-1='This project was conducted in-house.
+This project was conducted in-house.
 The design has been created in collaboration with the second in-house designer and the developement autonomously, from scratch.
-We used Sketch in InVision for design and collaboration, and coded the website in HTML, SCSS and Javascript using static site generator Jekyll.'
+We used Sketch in InVision for design and collaboration, and coded the website in HTML, SCSS and Javascript using static site generator Jekyll.
-%}

 {% include components/project-image.html
   file_name='mockup-compare-join'